devarias/RetailApp/README.md

   * Remember we are going to create the DataBase and the users, we will do under the `root` user, then the program will ask you for your mysql password.
   * The option number `2` is to start the RESTful API and the Web Application, because you have the database created and everything created.
   * To exit from the web application in the terminal just press `Ctrl + C`
+  * To exit from the virtual environment just type `deactivate`

 # How to use